harcokuppens/CourseGradingWithDOMjudge/TestDomjudge.md

     $ send-emails -t "$YOUR_EMAIL_ADDRESS" "studentmail/"
     ```

-    This is the same test command we used to send out the adminstrator emails in
+    This is the same test command we used to send out the administrator emails in
     step 5.
 You can test sending emails again, however remember, as in detailed
     explained in step 5, we use invalid email addresses in our example data, and
     therefore use the test mode to send the emails to "\$YOUR_EMAIL_ADDRESS" instead.